-Located across Passage from Campbell River, Quadra Island is a place that is more relaxed than the bigger centers like Campbell River and the people who live here are kind and friendly.
+Located across the Passage from Campbell River, Quadra Island is a place that is more relaxed than the bigger centers like Campbell River and the people who live here are kind and friendly.
 The island is full of artists, photographers, sculptors, writers, and craft people who relish their slowed-down pace.

 Quadra Island has 16 developed hiking trails, varying from short to long, from flat to steep, from the ocean side to deep in the rain forest to overlooking panoramic vistas.
 Thanks to hardworking and dedicated volunteers, the trails are maintained and developed every season.

 The places to kayak/canoe are almost endless on Quadra Island, the saltwater kayaking is world-renowned with hidden bays, deep channels, long inlets, and the chance to see so many kinds of sea life like whales, sea lions, seals, otters, and a vast variety of birds.